cdsittampalam/documentation/docs/Fund Administration.md

 ### Custody

 The Custody section shows the custody policies of a fund.
-A custody policy determines the custodians that can sign a transaction, and whose signatures are needed for transfers and/or withdrawals.
+A custody policy determines the custodians that can sign a transaction, and whose signatures are needed for transfers and/or withdrawals to occur.
 Each custodian has a permission of transfer and/or withdrawal.
 However, in Fund One the custodian is the fund owner.

 As a custody provider accepting or rejecting transactions on behalf of an investing fund owner, the custody policy settings within a fund are particularly important.
 For example, depending on the type of investment, transactions within some funds may require more signatures than others.